arthurmargarian/node-js-auth/README.md

 ```
-For full usage you need add correct MongoDB URI into config/keys.js
+For full usage check TODO's
  ```